b1tburn3r20/SpeakUpWeb/README.md

 # SpeakUp

 ## Introduction
-SpeakUp is a web application designed to promote active citizenship through facilitating the process of reading, understanding, and voting on legislation.
-Users can browse various bills, summaries of those bills, and cast their vote, all while engaging in a discussion with other users in the community.
+SpeakUp is a web application created to enhance democratic transparency and foster active citizenship.
+It directly addresses the challenge of understanding complex legislative language that often obscures the true impact of laws being passed.

+By transforming lengthy, verbose legislative documents into comprehensible summaries, SpeakUp enables users to easily read, understand, and vote on various bills.
+The aim is to empower every citizen to partake in their democracy, removing the barrier of legal jargon and fostering open and accessible dialogue on issues that matter.

+With SpeakUp, governmental decisions are no longer hidden within pages of convoluted documentation.
+Users can browse, comprehend, and interact with actual bills, engaging in the democratic process in a way that's accessible, transparent, and impactful.

 **Screenshots**
-*Include screenshots here.
-You can add a screenshot by following this syntax in markdown.*
+*Picture 1 is of the Home page.*
+*Picture 2 is of the Voting page.*
 ![SpeakUp App Screenshot](https://i.imgur.com/6f8P66P.png)
 ![SpeakUp App Screenshot](https://i.imgur.com/pi8yFwJ.png)